-Only members of Dwight Hall-affiliated member groups and institutional programs are allowed to use these vehicles for stated community engagement purposes.
-Additionally, in order to use Dwight Hall vehicles, students need to be registered as drivers with Dwight Hall.
+Only members of Dwight Hall-affiliated member groups and programs are allowed to use our vehicles for stated community engagement purposes.
+Additionally, in order to use Dwight Hall vehicles, drivers need to register with Dwight Hall.

 Becoming a Registered Driver

-In order to become a registered driver with Dwight Hall, please:
+In order to register with Dwight Hall, please:

-- Save a copy of the Drivers Safety Awareness Training Course certificate of completion and email it to firstname.lastname@example.org The student will receive an email confirmation that they are now a registered driver.
+- Email a copy of the Drivers Safety Awareness Training Course certificate of completion to firstname.lastname@example.org .
+The driver will receive email confirmation that they are now a registered driver.

 - Complete a vehicle request form.

-Requests are reviewed continuously during business hours (Monday – Friday, 9am – 5pm).
-Please submit requests at least 1 business day in advance but no more than 2 weeks in advance.
-After review, you will receive an email confirming that your request has been approved or explaining why it was denied.
+Requests are reviewed continuously during business hours (Monday – Friday, 9am – 4pm).
+Requests cannot be submitted more than 2 weeks in advance.
+After review, reservations will be confirmed via email.

-Students must come to Dwight Hall’s main office during business hours (Monday – Friday, 9am-5pm) to pick up and sign out keys.
+Keys are picked up from Dwight Hall’s main office (Room 105) during business hours (Monday – Friday, 9am-5pm).
+Only drivers with reservations can pick up keys.

 The gas tank needs to be filled at least halfway before bringing the car back to the lot.
 If it is not, drivers must fill the tank.
-Drivers should use the Wex card found Only regular gas should be used.
-At the pump, drivers will be prompted to provide the mileage from the odometer and to provide their personal fuel pin code that they were assigned.
+Drivers will be provided with a credit card for gas.
+They will need to provide the odometer reading and their personal gas pin code for the credit card to function.

-All Dwight Hall cars are equipped with a battery cutoff switch to preserve the life of the battery.
+Dwight Hall cars are equipped with a battery cutoff switch to preserve the life of the battery.
 It is a chrome switch located under the steering wheel.
-The switch will need to be engaged (towards the steering wheel) before each use and disengaged (towards the floor pedals) after each use.
+The switch will need to be engaged before each use and disengaged after each use.

-- Minors are not allowed to be transported in Dwight Hall vehicles.
+- Minors cannot be transported in Dwight Hall vehicles.

 - Personal use of the vehicles is never permitted.